EternityForest/EmberOS/README.md

 It will be stored in /sketch/bin, due ti the need for frequent easy updates(We consider it more like dynamic data than a real program, because of how often it updates).

+## Media Center Use

+Kodi is installed!
+See the KioskUI file, at the bottom there is an example of booting straight to it, which is recommended over the usual systemd way.

+I suggest you get a 64GB or up SanDisk Industrial/Automotive/DVR grade SD card if you want to use Kodi.

 ## Making it actually read only